innovation stage gate process

 Modernizing the Stage Gate for Today’s Innovation Teams

-The classic innovation stage gate process was built for predictability—but today’s innovation demands speed, flexibility, and collaboration.
+The classic innovation stage gate process was built for predictability.
+But today’s innovation demands speed, flexibility, and collaboration.
 To stay relevant, the model must evolve.
 Here’s how modern teams are adapting it to better fit the realities of fast-moving markets and cross-functional innovation.

 Tailor the Process by Innovation Type